RubixML/ML/docs/datasets/api.md

 ```

 ## Prepending and Appending
-To prepend a given dataset onto the beginning of another dataset:
+To prepend a dataset onto the beginning of another dataset:
 ```php
 public prepend(Dataset $dataset) : self
 ```

-To append a given dataset onto the end of another dataset:
+To append a dataset onto the end of another dataset:
 ```php
 public append(Dataset $dataset) : self
 ```